Smartheads/AlticraftFlightDataRecorder/README.md

 The three core operation modes:
 * PASSIVE_LOG: Only log flight data.
 Disables launch and staging control.
 * ONLY_LAUNCH_AND_LOG: Enables only launch control and flight data logging.
-* AUNCH_LOG_STAGE: Enables all features including launch, staging control and flight data logging.
+* LAUNCH_LOG_STAGE: Enables all features including launch, staging control and flight data logging.

 If a mode is selected, which supports staging, a trigger must be selected too.
 This can be done in the source code’s main file under the operation mode selector.
 There are two trigger modes.